The following In-House Advisor guidance note provides comprehensive and up to date legal information covering:

-Click here to download the latest Public-private partnerships 2019 report, published by Getting the Deal Through.
+Click here to download the latest Public Private Partnerships 2020 report, published by Getting the Deal Through.

 The following jurisdictions are covered in this report:

-Argentina; Bulgaria; China; Colombia; England & Wales; Ghana; Greece; Japan; Nigeria; Portugal; Romania; Spain; Turkey; United Arab Emirates; United States.
+Argentina; China; Colombia; England & Wales; Ghana; Greece; Japan; Nigeria; Portugal; Romania; Spain; United Arab Emirates; United States

 How has the concept of public-private partnership (PPP) developed in your jurisdiction?
 What types of transactions are permitted and commonly used in your jurisdiction?

-What categories of public infrastructure are subject to publicprivate partnership transactions in your jurisdictions?
+What categories of public infrastructure are subject to PPP transactions in your jurisdiction?

 Is there a legislative framework for PPPs in your jurisdiction, or are PPPs undertaken pursuant to general government powers as one-off transactions?